-34. An electronic money institution, to the exclusion of a small electronic money issuer, may exercise a European right to issue electronic money in another Member State or EEA State either through the establishment of a branch or under the freedom to provide services if it satisfies the applicable provisions.
+26. An electronic money institution may exercise a European right to issue electronic money in another Member State or EEA State either through the establishment of a branch or under the freedom to provide services if it satisfies the applicable provisions.